Is 638 a Good Credit Score?

 By Jackie Lam

-Technically speaking, a 638 credit score falls in the “fair” range, which puts it below a “good” score.
+A 638 credit score falls in the “fair” range, which puts it just below a “good” score.
 When you have a fair credit score, it can be harder to get approved for credit or financing.
-And if you do, that loan or line of credit will probably come with steeper interest rates and less flexible terms than you’d be offered if you had a higher score.
+And if you succeed, your loan or line of credit will probably come with steeper interest rates and less flexible terms than you’d be offered if you had a higher score.

-Here, you’ll learn the details of what to expect with a 638 score as well as possible ways to build your three digits into the category of good scores.
+Here, you’ll learn what to expect with a 638 credit score as well as possible ways to build your three digits into the good score category.

 Key Points

-• A 638 credit score is considered fair, which can make credit approval challenging and often results in higher interest rates.
+• A 638 credit score is considered fair, not good, which can make credit approval challenging and often results in higher interest rates.

 • Loans and credit cards are accessible but come with higher costs and less favorable terms.